Gender Pay Gap

 Big Impact

-Women’s mean hourly rate is 0.3% lower than men’s.
-In other words when comparing mean hourly rates, women earn around 99p for every £1 that men earn.
-Women’s median hourly rate is 0% lower than men’s.
-In other words when comparing median hourly rates, women earn the same as men.
+Women’s mean hourly rate was 0.3% lower than men’s.
+In other words, when comparing mean hourly rates, women earn around 99p for every £1 that men earn.

 Sense Scotland is committed to eliminating discrimination and encouraging equality and diversity in our workforce.
 This approach is grounded in a fundamental commitment to human rights, and made explicit in an organisational policy, which includes an assurance of equality and fairness in respect of gender.